opentelekomcloud-docs/enterprise-dashboard/umn/source/database_tables.rst

 payer/reseller account ID.
 This table is used in Payer/Reseller dashboards to access dashboards fast.
 The initial load is slow depending on the amount of data it needs to query to fill this variable.
-Searching for all distinct tenant IDs in business.consumption has the same result as Business.contract, but the query itself will be resolved much quicker due to smaller datasets.
+Searching for all distinct contract IDs in business.consumption has the same result as Business.contract, but the query itself will be resolved much quicker due to smaller datasets.